Get Funding

 Massachusetts Department of Agricultural Resources (MDAR)

 MDAR offers support for farms interested in energy efficiency, conservation, and renewables.
-MDAR staff promote energy awareness and facilitate the implementation of energy related projects for agri-businesses as a means to reduce energy costs and environmental pollution.
+MDAR staff promote energy awareness and facilitate the implementation of energy-related projects for agri-businesses as a means to reduce energy costs and environmental pollution.
 Numerous resources are available through this state agency to assist you in obtaining technical and financial support for your farm.

 Back to Top